dqrobotics/dqrobotics.github.io/index.md

 In order to use DQ Robotics on your MATLAB installation, and supposing you did the checkout at **[PATH_TO_DQ_ROBOTICS_FOLDER]**, just add

 ```bash
 [PATH_TO_DQ_ROBOTICS_FOLDER]/matlab/
 ```

 and subfolders to your MATLAB path.

+Type `help DQ` or `doc DQ`  to see the embedded documentation and all available functions.

 ### Python